Tokyo Disney Resort

 - As discussed above, JR transfers to and from the airport are not always your best bet.

-If you will be traveling around Tokyo a lot, consider buying a Suica card, which works on JR rail lines and Tokyo subway lines, as well as the Disneyland Resort Line monorail.
-Having a Suica card will save you a lot of time and calculation, since you just tap it on the reader at the ticket gates and the fare is automatically debited.
-The standard card costs ¥2000 and gives you a credit of ¥1500 (the other ¥500 is a deposit, which you can get refunded on your way out of Japan at the JR office in the airport, if you want).
+If you will be traveling around Tokyo a lot, consider buying a Suica card or Passmo card, either of which works on JR rail lines and Tokyo subway lines, as well as the Disneyland Resort Line monorail.
+Having one of these cards will save you a lot of time and calculation, since you just tap it on the reader at the ticket gates and the fare is automatically debited.
+Either card costs ¥500 plus whatever amount you choose to put on it (minimum seems to be ¥1500, which will probably last you a week unless you take a lot of trains and subways).
+The ¥500 base cost is actually a deposit, which you can get refunded on your way out of Japan at the JR office in the airport, if you want.
 The Suica card can be purchased in any JR rail station or at the airport JR office, for cash only.
-You can also “refill” it from machines in the stations, again with cash only.
+The Passmo is available in Tokyo subway stations from the ticket machines.
+You can refill them at machines in the stations or any convenience store.

 Also, be sure you have written directions in Japanese to your destination (get your hotel front desk or concierge to write them out for you) and/or have a map with the destination clearly marked.
+Not all cab drivers speak very much English, so having a way to show them where you want to go is very handy.
 The layout of Tokyo is so confusing that even cab drivers got lost, which can quite a bit to the fare.

 - When to Go